 The online MS in Pharmacometrics program prepares professionals to plan, perform, and interpret pharmacometric analyses with the goal of influencing key drug development, regulatory, and therapeutic decisions.
 Graduates of the MS in Pharmacometrics program will be highly sought after by pharmaceutical companies, regulatory agencies, and other research organizations.
 Given the tremendous growth potential of the field of pharmacometrics, graduates of this program will also see accelerated professional growth.
 The program equips scientists to interact with interdisciplinary teams more effectively and provides them with the toolkit needed to perform independent research.

 The MS in Pharmacometrics is 30 credits, including seven credits of research projects.
 This research may be integrated into a PharmD APEX special research project rotation.
-More information is available here.
+More information about the MS in Pharmacometrics program is available here.

 MS in Regulatory Science: